Priyanshi2006-19/Java-Projects/README.md

-# Java-Projects
-This respository contain java projects that i create as a part of my academics
+# Java programs uploaded here are those which  I write as a part my academics in Bachelor's of Computer Applications 3 semester .
+I am a beginner in Java programming just started writing these program .
+These programs contain solutions of some basic java programs